nextstrain/WNV/README.md

 The following are critical decisions that were made during the development of the WNV build that should be kept in mind when analyzing the data.

 ### Global and Washington Focused Outputs
 This build can process and output global or Washington state focused WNV information.
 To accomplish this, a washington-state.yaml file was added to the build-configs which specifies Washington subsampling preferences.
-This file can be adopted and mofidied to accomodate other sampling references appropiate to other regions or states.
+This file can be adopted and modified to accommodate other sampling references appropriate to other regions or states.

 ### Root Selection
 The Global and the Washington focused WNV builds use different roots.